wortelus/xplane-streamdeck/README.md

 The proposed solution is to use locking instead of simple if condition in its main lib file.

-You can apply it yourself until this gets resolved.
+You can apply this yourself until this gets resolved.

 ## License
 BSD 2-Clause License